 Replacing your PC mouse with old springs with a new piece of hardware should solve your problem for some time.
-But if you are a technical or hobbyist, then we have a more technical solution for you.
+But we have a more technical solution if you are a technical or hobbyist.

-In this, you will need to find a new mouse with a damaged or broken casing.
+You must find a new mouse with a damaged or broken casing.
 Ensure the mouse has the same buttons as your noisy PC mouse.
-Now you just have to replace the old buttons with new ones using a soldering iron and flux.
+You must replace the old buttons with new ones using a soldering iron and flux.

-The PC mouse switches can melt at high temperatures, so make sure that the soldering iron is not more than 30 watts and make sure not to keep it touching the pins of a switch for a long time, melting the switch casing.
+The PC mouse switches can melt at high temperatures, so make sure that the soldering iron is not more than 30 watts and not keep it touching the pins of a switch for a long time, melting the switch casing.

 PC Mouse Casing Plastic Buttons Working as Diaphragms

-Its switches are mechanical part that makes noise when clicked.
-And the casing or the PC mouse buttons that touch the noise-making switches start to work as a diaphragm, even though amplifying the clicking noise multiple times.
+Its switches are a mechanical part that makes noise when clicked.
+The casing or the PC mouse buttons that touch the noise-making switches start to work as a diaphragm, even though amplifying the clicking noise multiple times.

 PC Mouses with a Thin but Low-Quality Hard Casing

 Some small PC mouse manufacturing companies focus on their profit margin rather than the comfort of their customers.
-Hence such companies use a mouse casing made of thin and low-quality hard plastic.
-Unfortunately, mouses with such casing make a loud and annoying clicking noise when used.
+Hence, such companies use a thin, low-quality, hard plastic mouse casing.
+Unfortunately, mouse with such casing make a loud and annoying clicking noise when used.